-School Psychologists with little to no experience tend to make between $40920 and $53190 while the more experienced ones make over $92800 per year.
+School Psychologists with little to no experience tend to make between $44040 and $58220 while the more experienced ones can earn over $100760 per year.

 Top 5 paying states

-1 of the easiest ways to increase your salary as A School Psychologist is to move to a higher paying state like DC.
-Right now, the highest paying states for School Psychologists are DC, NJ, CT, NY and CA.
+One of the easiest ways to increase your salary as a School Psychologist is to move to a higher paying state like CA. Right now, the highest paying states for School Psychologists are CA, OR, NJ, DC and HI.

-3 other factors that can increase your salary as A School Psychologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a School Psychologist is the degree you hold, the industry you work in and lastly the company you work for.

-School Psychologists job description, School Psychologists salary, School Psychologists information, what is the job of a School Psychologist like, pros and cons about School Psychologists, colleges and universities for School Psychologists, is School Psychologists the right career for me, Hard careers to get into, careers in Social Science and Humanities
+School Psychologists job description, School Psychologists salary, School Psychologists information, what is the job of a School Psychologist like, pros and cons about School Psychologists, colleges and universities for School Psychologists, is School Psychologists the right career for me, careers in Social Science and Humanities

 Assessment Specialist, Associate School Psychologist, Behavior Specialist, Behavioral Analyst, Behavioral Specialist, Bilingual School Psychologist, Child Psychologist, Child Psychometrist, Child Study Team Director, Consulting Psychologist